Some of us distrust God because we question the fairness of his salvation plan.

 His general standard remained in effect for everyone else.

-Their eternal destiny was determined by their response to what they otherwise knew about God’s salvation plan through nature and their conscience.
+Their eternal destiny was determined by their response to what they knew, through nature and their conscience, about God’s salvation plan.

 New Testament Standard

-Those familiar with the New Testament recognize our inherent sinfulness each time we violate these principles and their related amplifications.
+Those of us who are familiar with the New Testament recognize our inherent sinfulness each time we violate these principles and their related amplifications.

 After Jesus died on the cross, God rescinded the sacrificial protocols prescribed in the Old Testament.